GameBuilder202/Hexagn/README.md

 ```sh
 $ cargo build --release; cargo install --path .
 ```
-3. Hexagn should be compiled as an executable inside the `./target/release/` directory and installed to your Cargo binaries.
+3. The compiler should be compiled as an executable inside the `./target/release/` directory and installed to your Cargo binaries.
 4. You should now be able to use the command `hexagn` anywhere, as long it is within the same shell.

 ## Executable details